Date

 - Focus on the details during installation: Critical steps like using a double starter course, leaving a small gap between shingles for expansion, and staggering the joints are what create a strong, weather-tight, and professional-looking roof.

-Why Choose Cedar Shingles for Your Home?
+Is a Cedar Shingle Roof Right for Your Home?

 Choosing the right material for your roof is a big decision.
 It affects your home’s curb appeal, protection from the elements, and even your energy bills.
 Cedar shingles have long been a favorite, especially here in the Pacific Northwest, and for good reason.
 They offer a unique combination of natural beauty and rugged performance that’s hard to match.
 If you’re drawn to their classic, rustic look but want to know if they’re the right practical choice for your home, you’re in the right place.
 Let’s walk through what makes cedar a standout option, from its stunning appearance to its long-term value.